chadmiller/zpool-iostat-viz/README.md

 `$ zpool-iostat-viz tank vdev42 vdev90 vdev163`

+`$ zpool-iostat-viz -d`

 It displays data points in the histogram as letters of the alphabet, scaled and colored to show hot-ness of that bucket.
 It's scaled so that each column has a most-filled "^", and the rest of the letters show relative population vs the most populous bucket.

+Also useful is the differential updates mode, which you can select with "-d" parameter.
+It's like stats are reset every three seconds, so you can see what's happening right now with your pool, not since boot.

 Press arrows to move stats, and press `q` to quit.  "--help" argument to see what other options you have.